 Security Guard Definition Guard, patrol, or monitor premises to prevent theft, violence, or infractions of rules.
 May operate x-ray and metal detector equipment.

-Life As a Security Guard
+Life As a Security Guard: What Do They Do?

 - Operate detecting devices to screen individuals and prevent passage of prohibited articles into restricted areas.

 - Circulate among visitors, patrons, or employees to preserve order and protect property.